hossko/OpenTelemetry-NodeJS-Lambda/README.md

 ```

 # Expected Results
 Using OpenTelemtry NodeAutoInstrumentation with AWS lambda detection should results in 3 Spans with same TraceID printed to the console logs.
+The TraceID is auto detected from X-RAY headers passed from the APIGateway.